bisrat-walle/Software-Tutorials-App-with-Flutter/README.md

     5. As Client, I want to enroll for my favorite tutorial
     6. As Client, I want to unenroll for enrolled tutorial
     7. As Client, I want to submit project for my enrolled tutorial
-    8. As Client, I want to edit my submitted tutorial
+    8. As Client, I want to edit my submitted project
-    9. As Client, I want to delete my submitted tutorial
+    9. As Client, I want to delete my submitted project
     10. As Admin, I want to delete inappropriate tutorial
     11. As Admin, I want to manage clients and instructors